 Yes, it seems like making a homemade crust is always a bigger deal for me and I’ll admit it’s not one of my favorite things.
 I love the ease and convenience of the pre-made crusts and I don’t especially love the rolling and spreading of dough to get it nicely in my pizza pan when making homemade crusts.
 Homemade pizza crust is something I just never feel much like monkeying around with.

 BUT, I do love my homemade pizza sauce!
 Since first writing about it a couple years ago, it’s become one of my favorite easy DIY mixtures.
 There’s only a couple spices to add and it goes together fast.
 I may still buy the pre-made crusts most of the time, but I love being able to add my own sauce and all my own toppings.
 I love being able to use up my odds and ends of fresh veggies on my pizzas and we really enjoy the variety of combinations we can make at home with this approach that we can’t get with frozen or take-out pizza.

 So for us, this semi-homemade approach to pizza is currently working the best.
 Buy the crust but make the sauce.
 And then have lots of fun loading it up with the toppings of our choice!

 And that’s why today the homemade pizza sauce is getting a little extra love from me and I’m sharing the recipe a second time. 🙂

-Combine the can of tomato sauce and half of the can of tomato paste in a mixing bowl, and then stir in the brown sugar and the spices.
+Combine the can of tomato sauce and half of the can of tomato paste in a mixing bowl.

 ~ This sauce tastes the best if you can let it set for an hour or so before using it to let the flavors mingle.
 You can use it right away if you need to and it will still taste good, but you get the best flavor quality if you can make it just a bit ahead of time.